slowernews/hamster-system/README.md

 ---
 ####Actions & lists:

-- actions ([GTD concept](http://amzn.to/1BKSJbz)) managed in Evernote using [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+- actions ([GTD concept](http://amzn.to/1BKSJbz)) managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

-- lists managed in Evernote.
+- lists are also managed in Evernote.
 There are 2 types of lists:

-        Briefings (list of actions)
+        Briefing (list of actions)
         Cabinets (list of references)

 - prefix for a finished action: **%**